ZackDev/cookie-stack/README.md

 ![Screenshot](./extension-screenshot.png)

-* Click the toolbar icon to get an overview of domains they belong to
+* click the toolbar icon to get an overview of domains they belong to
-* Expand or contract those domains by clicking the down or up facing arrow to view specific cookies
+* expand or contract those domains by clicking the down or up facing arrow to view specific cookies
-* Delete a cookie by clicking the trash icon
+* delete a cookie by clicking the trash icon

 # Issues:

 **firefox**:
-* Cookies, whose url (domain + path) isn't fully recontructible by the cookies returned by `browser.coolies.getAll({})` API call, can't be removed by this extension.
+* cookies, whose url (domain + path) isn't fully recontructible by the cookies returned by `browser.coolies.getAll({})` API call, can't be removed by this extension.